foundersandcoders/stories/README.md

 ## Objective

-To support the achivement of our [strategic priorities](https://github.com/foundersandcoders/hq/blob/master/strategic-priorities.md) by providing our various users (applicants, employers, Tech for Better clients, Tech for Better funders) with in-depth information about what we do and why we do it.
+To support the achievement of our [strategic priorities](https://github.com/foundersandcoders/hq/blob/master/strategic-priorities.md) by providing our various users (applicants, employers, Tech for Better clients, Tech for Better funders) with in-depth information about what we do and why we do it.

 ## Published